quiqr/quiqr.org/content/english/blog/shiny_new_gallery_template/index.md

 ---

-We have published a new free and open source Quiqr Template specially made for video and photo artists how want to present their work.
+We have published a new free and open source Quiqr Template.
+The template "Yet Another Gallery" is specially made for video and photo artists how want to present their work.
 Read more about this template: https://github.com/mipmip/quiqr-yet-another-gallery-template or download the template from within your Quiqr application.